Easy Cast Iron Apple Crisp

 - Apples – See below my notes about our favorites to use.

-- Oats - You want Old Fashioned Oats, not instant.
+- Oats and Flour – For that delightful crumble.
+Old Fashioned Oats, not instant.

 - Brown Sugar – I use light but you could also use dark which will give it a richer and deeper flavor.